Implement a new Governance Structure for HR

 - HR Operations provides employees and managers with consistent general HR support and answering operational HR inquiries or escalated matters requiring attention.

-- Embedded HR Partners through the significant expansion of the HR partnership model/hub teams to support senior leaders and administrators in faculties/departments to provide customized HR strategic advice and support, and internal enhancements to HR processes and operational matters.
-Faculties are leveraging administrative hubs to restructure or realign work to embedded HR roles, achieving efficiencies, reducing errors, and helping to deliver faculty and department people strategies.
+- Embedded HR Partners support senior leaders and administrators in faculties/departments to provide customized HR strategic advice and internal enhancements to HR processes and operational matters.
+This partnership is enabling restructuring and realignment of work to embedded HR roles, achieving efficiencies, reducing errors, and helping to support area goals.

-- Re-alignment of HR Centres of Expertise (CoE) supporting Health, Safety, Wellbeing and Employee Relations; Compensation, Pension and Benefits (Total Rewards); and Talent Equity and Development to provide oversight over policies, collective agreements, and act as the key driver of HR organizational level programing such as leadership development, talent and equity strategies, and employee health, safety, and wellness.
+- Re-alignment of HR Centres of Expertise (CoE) supporting Health, Safety, Wellbeing and Employee Relations; Compensation, Pension and Benefits; and Talent Equity and Development to provide oversight over policies, collective agreements, and act as the key driver of HR organizational level programing such as leadership development, talent and equity strategies, and employee health, safety, and wellness.